 Gavin knows that the perfect way to study art is from the original.
 This he did at every opportunity for over seven years.

 He visited galleries, exhibitions and sculpture parks in London, Florence, Rome, Paris, Madrid, Barcelona, Montreal, New York and Washington.
 He travelled to Belfast, Greece, Turkey, Amsterdam and Peru.

 Studied fine art at The Byam Shaw College of Art London.

-Diploma course in fine art at the Durban Technikon, some of my art teachers there, Penny Siopis and Andries Botha.
+Diploma course in fine art at the Durban Technikon, some of his art teachers there were Penny Siopis and Andries Botha.

-Johannesburg Art, Ballet, Music and Drama School for three years.
-An open minded school where we were able to do art for more than half of each day.
-I got distinctions in all art subjects.
+Johannesburg Art, Ballet, Music and Drama School for three years where he obtained distinctions in all art subjects.